acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

-Here's a description of all the techs.
-The order goes by row as depicted above:
+Here's a description of each Tech:

 ========================================================== =============================================================
 Tech Name                                                  Tech Description